mcgarryteresa39-stack/individual-project-teresa/README.md

 -	Make the presentation slide deck reproducible:
   - Create a slide deck that can be a template for further analysis with other countries or regions
 _______________________________________
+## **Libraries needed to create visualisations**
+import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt import seaborn as sns import plotly.express as px plt.style.use('ggplot') sns.set_theme()

 ## **Get in Touch**

 | 📌 Detail   | 📎 Info                                      |